badjab326/ay-backend/README.md

 ### Avatar Yearbook

-The ‘Avatar Yearbook’ - a one-stop-shop where users are able to share everything their heart desires.
+The ‘Avatar Yearbook’ - a one-stop-shop to look up members of the SEIR "Avatar"  cohort.
 No need to jump through 3 applications for someone’s LinkedIn or GitHub profile.
-Instead, stop over at the ‘Avatar Yearbook’ where you can search through our cohort to find anything and everything we’ve chosen to share.
-Ranging from social media links to hobbies, book suggestions to comments- we’re looking to get our cohort in one place to stay connected, indefinitely.
+Instead, stop over at the ‘Avatar Yearbook’ where you can look through our cohort to find anything and everything we’ve chosen to share.
+From social media, to gaming links, to book suggestions - we’re looking to get our cohort in one place to stay connected, indefinitely.

 ---
 ### Technologies Used